Sunday, January 16, 2011

 Here in this study we have seen and proven that certain men have been very, very wrong for a very long time.
 They have spread guilt and fear, often on purpose as a means of control.
 Do we honestly think the things we’ve learned in this study were hidden from such men?
 Do we honestly think they’ve done the research yet didn’t see what we’ve seen here?

 If they didn’t do the research, then they are ignorant and have no business talking about what they do not know.
 But if they did the research, then they saw.
 They saw and still they chose to copy a man who copied a man who didn’t do honest research.
-The truth is… they were wrong.
+The truth is they were wrong.
 For all their bluster and all their great swelling words, they were wrong.
 For all their threats and their fiery indignation, they were wrong.
+For all their multiple sources that all stand or fall on the same man, they were wrong.

 There is nothing to their stories.
 The guilt is all imaginary, in their minds and in ours.
 Let it go.